Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr4.png)
 <br/><br/>

 Let's take a 5 min break, and when we come back, we will analyze the results.
 <!-- ------------------------ -->
 ## Evaluating the "Recommended For Deployment" Model
 Duration: 10

 Let's 'star' the first model in the leadeboard.
 This is the model that was the most optimal given our chosen optimization metric.
 To start evaluating it, we can click on the model which will present use with the following options: Evaluate, Understand, Describe, and Predict (​additional tabs may be present based on extra features that are enabled).

-Before we deep dive on each tab let's go to the Understand tab > Feature Effects and press 'compute feature effect'
+Before we deep dive on each tab let's go to the Understand tab > Feature Effects and click 'Compute Feature Effects'

 DataRobot offers superior transparency, interpretability, and explainability to help you better understand how models were built and give you the confidence to explain to others why a model made the predictions it did.
 If we go back and click the “D​escribe”​ tab, you can view the end-to-end model blueprint containing details of the specific feature engineering tasks and algorithms DataRobot used to run the model.
 In addition to an automated compliance report (In non trial accounts)

 In non trial accounts this flow can be customized - Composable ML provides a full-flexibility approach to model building, allowing you to direct your data science and subject matter expertise to the models you build.
 With Composable ML, you build blueprints that best suit your needs using built-in tasks and custom Python/R code.

 ![](assets/dr9.png)
 <br/><br/>